Why We Built Onira

 The thing I kept thinking was: this should be one step.

-I should be able to say "make a 12-minute documentary about the history of the internet, authoritative tone, cinematic color treatment, ElevenLabs narration, original music" and receive a finished video.
+I should be able to say "make a documentary about the history of the internet, authoritative tone, ElevenLabs narration, original score" and receive a finished video.
 Not a rough cut.
-Not raw footage that I still have to assemble.
+Not raw footage I still have to assemble.
 A finished video.

 That is what Onira is.
 One prompt, one finished video.
-The entire production pipeline — script, visuals, narration, music, color grading, assembly — handled automatically, in 15–30 minutes, for approximately the cost of a coffee.
+The entire production pipeline — research-grounded screenplay, audio-first narration, per-scene cinematic stills, image-to-video animation, original score, final assembly — handled automatically, in 10–30 minutes of render time.

 But the vision was never just "automate the workflow."
 The vision was: make it good enough that you actually want to publish it.
 Cinema quality, not template quality.